openbible-io/bconv/README.md

 <p>׃</p>
 ```

-- `q` = quote
+- `q` = quote, may also include a backref
 - `w` = word
   - `id` tags need only be unique for derivative works to link back to.
-Currently the NRSV is used.
+  Currently the NRSV is used for quick reference.
 - `m` = morpheme
   - currently follows [OpenScriptures](https://hb.openscriptures.org/parsing/HebrewMorphologyCodes.html)
 - `p` = punctutation